saurabh3240/algorithm-learning/to_read.md

 - 2 Sum
 - 3 Sum
+- n the element in a single linked list
+  - use currr and follower two pointer
+    - first move curr to n step
+    - then move curr and follower synchronously to the end of list
+    - return follower
+- Coin Change : given an input x and a coins array determine minim coins to exchange X
+  - think recursively    1+ min( change(n-x)) for all  x in coins  (exponential complexity)
+  - check overflows and base cases
+  -  use DP to speed up O(n^2)
 - kth smallest/largest element in unsorted array
   - Sort the Array then  return element at K index.
 O(n *log n)
   - Make a min heap of array and remove K element to get kth smallest  O(n + k log n)